Greg Sage: Early life

+Career

 Wipers

 In 1977, Sage founded the Wipers.
 The name was inspired by a job he had picked up cleaning windows at a movie theatre; the crystal clear transparency of the glass was what he realized he wanted to emulate with his music.

 Its inception was at first an exclusive recording project.
 Then Sage planned to record 15 LPs in 10 years without touring or promoting.
 He believed it would be possible to avoid live shows, press, pictures and interviews, and this – coupled with the mystique of his unorthodox music – would encourage a deeper, more imaginative engagement with the recordings.

 In 1979, Sage established his own record label, Trap, and asked several Portland punk bands to record singles.
 Some of those early bands were The Stiphnoyds, The Neo Boys and Sado Nation.
 Sage later re-released some of the material on a compilation record entitled The History Of Portland Punk.

 Solo career

 Since the demise of Wipers, Sage has also recorded several albums as a solo musician and operates his own label, Zeno Records, based in Phoenix, Arizona, where he currently resides.